Modified Attendance Accommodation Procedures

 - Register with the Disability Resource Center (if not already registered).

-- Follow instructions on confirmation email to schedule and complete and intake appointment.
+- Follow instructions on confirmation email to schedule and complete the access appointment.

 - Submit documentation to verify current disability, as needed.
 Documentation should ideally include 1) current diagnosis and impact, 2) any relevant history or information about the impact of the disability, and 3) the signature of the qualified professional.
 Additional or updated documentation may be requested.